Uranium-233: Weapon material

 As a potential weapon material, pure uranium-233 is more similar to plutonium-239 than uranium-235 in terms of source (bred vs natural), half-life and critical mass (both 4–5 kg in beryllium-reflected sphere).
 Unlike reactor-bred plutonium, it has a very low spontaneous fission rate, which combined with its low critical mass made it initially attractive for compact gun-type weapons, such as small-diameter artillery shells.

 A declassified 1966 memo from the US nuclear program stated that uranium-233 has been shown to be highly satisfactory as a weapons material, though it was only superior to plutonium in rare circumstances.
 It was claimed that if the existing weapons were based on uranium-233 instead of plutonium-239, Livermore would not be interested in switching to plutonium.

 The co-presence of uranium-232 can complicate the manufacture and use of uranium-233, though the Livermore memo indicates a likelihood that this complication can be worked around.

+Chuck Hansen wrote in Swords of Armageddon that ^{233}U was evaluated by the United States for its ability to substitute for supergrade plutonium in nuclear weapons.
+As it was deemed equivalent to plutonium rather than superior to it, military interest in ^{233}U-based weapons waned in the late 1960s.
+However, several ^{233}U-based nuclear weapons were tested by the US between 1955 and 1968.
+The Rocky Flats Plant, which refined fissile materials for weapons production, was refining ^{233}U until the early 1980s.

 While it is thus possible to use uranium-233 as the fissile material of a nuclear weapon, speculation aside, there is scant publicly available information on this isotope actually having been weaponized: